amansgz/css-404-not-found/README.md

-# 404 Not Found Page Solution
+# 404 Not Found Page

 This project is a modern and responsive solution to a 404 Not Found page challenge.
 The goal was to create a user-friendly error page that provides a simple and helpful experience, guiding the user back to the main site.